 On which species of animals is herbal therapy practiced regularly?

 It was not until the late nineteenth century that veterinary medicine turned from herbal treatments to conventional pharmaceuticals.
 While significant research support exists for the use of herbs in veterinary medicine, most treatment protocols for dogs, cats, horses, and ruminants are based solely on clinical experience or research data that has been obtained from work with laboratory animals and humans.
 Over time, more herbal therapy protocols may be scientifically tested and incorporated into veterinary practice

 Animal treatments are frequently inspired by human herbal medicine, but veterinary expertise is required to select the appropriate formula and to address differences in metabolism between animals and humans, and between the various animal species.

 Who practices veterinary herbal therapy and do I need a referral?

-Herbal treatment must only be administered after an accurate diagnosis has been made.
+Herbal treatment must be administered only after an accurate diagnosis has been made.
 Because of the differences in physiology between animal species and humans, and the potential for harm if herbs are administered inappropriately, only a properly trained veterinarian should prescribe herbal treatments.

-The American Veterinary Medical Association and the Canadian Veterinary Medical Association both consider the practice of veterinary herbalism to be the practice of veterinary medicine.
+The American Veterinary Medical Association and the Canadian Veterinary Medical Association both consider the practice of veterinary herbalism to be within the practice of veterinary medicine.
 In accordance with regulations in the local jurisdiction, herbal treatment must only be prescribed by a licensed veterinarian, or under the direct supervision of a veterinarian.
 As veterinary herbal treatment grows as a specialty, there are increasing numbers of veterinarians in private practice who have obtained the necessary training and experience in herbal medicine.
 In many cases, referral is not necessary, but should be considered for the herbal management of very dangerous, refractory, or delicate conditions.